radiantlogic-v8/documentation-eoc/documentation/environments/environment-overview/update-an-environment.md

 ## Previous updates

-You can view updates previously applied to an environment from the *Version History*, located within a specific environment's details view.
+You can view updates previously applied to an application from the *Version History*, located within a specific application's details view.

-### View previous version updates

-To navigate to an environment's details section, select the environment name from the *Environments* home screen.
+To navigate to an application's details section, select the environment name from the *Environments* home screen.

-This brings you to the environment *Overview* screen.
-From here, select **View Version History** in the *Environment Details* section to open the *Version History* dialog.
+This brings you to the *Overview* screen.
+From here, select **View Version History** to open the *Version History* dialog.

 ![image description](Media/view-version-history.png)